Rope Splicing for Yachts

 TEACHING RATIO

-We have a self imposed a limitation of 8 students on this course.
+We have self imposed a limitation of 8 students on this course.
 However we will run the course with as few as 2 students.
 Each student has use of their own set of fids, needles and palm.
 Winch servicing is done in pairs.